 Many people have asked, “Is Robinhood really safe?”
-With its easy-to-use interface and commission free trades, Robinhood has become one of the most popular stock trading apps in recent years.
-But questions remain about how secure and reliable it is when compared to traditional brokerages.
+With its easy-to-use interface and commission-free trades, Robinhood has become one of the most popular stock trading apps in recent years.
+However, questions remain about how secure and reliable it is when compared to traditional brokerages.

 Table of Contents

 Robinhood is a stock brokerage that offers commission-free trading through its mobile app and website.
 It was founded in 2013 by two Stanford roommates, Baiju Bhatt and Vlad Tenev, who wanted to make investing simpler and more accessible to everyone.

 They also offer educational resources to help users learn the basics of investing.
 Robinhood has become popular among young investors looking to get into the stock market without spending a lot of money on fees.

 Robinhood is an SEC-registered broker-dealer and member of FINRA and SIPC, meaning that it adheres to a set of rules and regulations established by these organizations.
 Their CRD # 165998 can be found on their FINRA BrokerCheck firm summary.

 These protections help safeguard investors’ funds and securities in the event of a brokerage firm’s failure or other financial losses.

 In addition to this protection, Robinhood also follows industry best practices such as Know Your Customer (KYC) procedures and Anti-Money Laundering (AML) laws by verifying customer identities before allowing them to trade.

 Robinhood’s membership in SIPC provides protection for customers against broker-dealer bankruptcy, with coverage of up to $500,000 in cash and securities.